 3. Get your website up and running.

 Your website has to say “This is who we are” to the world in a way that’s compelling.
 A great web design doesn’t have to cost a fortune.
-If you don’t have the HTML skills or graphic talent in-house, look for a young and hungry web designer who’s looking for shot, as you are.
+If you don’t have the HTML skills or graphic talent in-house, look for a young and hungry web designer who’s looking for a shot, as you are.
 Expect to update your website regularly and improve it constantly over time.
 Having a website with months-old or irrelevant information is a real deal-killer.
 It makes your company look stagnant, at best.

 >> RELATED: 7 Steps to Successful Website Development